nhat2211/os-td-minf18/report/Devoir 1.md

 ```
 ## 8. Bonus: a printf
 * Why is it a bad idea to set up a Printf system call?
     - System call is a costly operation, thus it should be extremely fast and efficient.
 Printf put sequence of character to console, which is an I/O bound operation which cost a lot of time to finish.
-So, in general it's not a good idea to implement Printf as a system call.
+So, it isn't good to implement Printf as a system call.